 Whether you are a law student, a new attorney beginning their career or a lawyer looking to make a change, by following these 5 time-tested strategies will help you to understand what it takes to start your legal career in the best possible way.

 1. Get Certified

 A great way to get started in your legal career is to begin by advancing your education.
 For those wanting to get ahead in some speciality areas, you may be required to obtain an advanced degree or professional certification.
 Acquiring certifications in a particular field will demonstrate the commitment to the profession and also enhances your professional credibility.
-The Advanced Diploma of Legal Practice (22053VIC) aims to provide students with the knowledge and skills required to provide advice on legal services, interpret legislation and manage legal practice administration.
+The The Certificate IV in Legal Services (BSB42215) is a fantastic starting point and aims to provide students with the knowledge and skills required to provide advice on legal services, interpret legislation and manage legal practice administration.
 This certification allows students a great opportunity to work in law firms, corporations, government departments, conveyancing service providers or financial institution as a paralegal, legal executive or as a senior law clerk.

 2. Perform a Self-Assessment

 When considering embarking on a career path in law, it is important to conduct an honest self-assessment to determine if a career in law is an accurate fit for you.
 Make a list of your strengths and weaknesses and give a frank review of your experiences and certifications.
 The skills required for all legal professional include strong writing and communication skills, strict adherence to deadlines, highly organised, strong attention to details and strong technology skills.

 For those who have experience or a previous background in an additional field such as accounting, nursing or engineering, you are able to leverage your expertise into new career opportunities in law, either through becoming a legal consultant or through specialisation in your niche area.
 For instance, a previous and strong foundation in nursing may give you the advantage and open opportunities to work as a legal nurse consultant and an accounting certification may open up opportunities in tax law.